-tic sense) cross section can be thought of as a stochastic process; where every point in energy is a random variable with a precise distribution and with a precise statistical dependence defined between each random variable.
+dom variable with a precise distribution and with a precise statistical dependence defined between each random variable.
 The Bayesian updating in the TMC method provides samples from this stochastic process.
 The top right image in figure 2 shows a two dimensional slice of this process, with the samples in red and a kernel density estimation of the marginals and the multivariate in blue.
-What should be noted is that not only are the marginals non-Gaussian, but the statistical dependence is also non-linear.
-If one condenses all the random instances of the cross section into a mean evaluation and covariance matrix, then this distributional and non-linear dependence is lost.
+What should be noted is that not only are the marginals non-Gaussian, but the multivariate is also non-Gaussian.
+If one condenses all the random instances of the cross section into a mean evaluation and covariance matrix, then this distributional information is lost.

-The great success of TMC is that all of this complicated multivariate statistical information is captured in the set of random evaluations; and that this information can be propagated through any nuclear application in a non-intrusive way by monte carlo.
-For particle transport applications, this uncertainty propagation scheme can be considered as second order monete carlo: that is, since each execution of the MC particle transport simulation produces a distribution (a mean value and deviation corresponding to the monte carlo error), then repeated execution will produce a density of distributions.
+The great success of TMC is that all of this complicated multivariate statistical information is captured in the set of random evaluations; and that this information can be propagated through any nuclear application in a non-intrusive way by Monte Carlo.
+For particle transport applications, this uncertainty propagation scheme can be considered as second order Monte Carlo: that is, since each execution of the MC particle transport simulation produces a distribution (a mean value and deviation corresponding to the Monte Carlo error), then repeated execution will produce a density of distributions.
 Figure 3. is a illustration of this.
-The overall dispersion of the distributions is due to the uncertain nuclear data input, with the variance of each individual distribution being due to the monte carlo error of that particular simulation, which in turn is dependant on the uncertain input also.
-In general, this density of distributions is the output to second order monte carlo, and is what should be used in further uncertainty and risk assessment.
-The statistical properties of second order distributions are themselves distributional, i.e. the mean and variance are distributional with a statistical dependency between them.
+The overall dispersion of the distributions is due to the uncertain nuclear data input, with the variance of each individual distribution being due to the Monte Carlo error of that particular simulation, which in turn is dependant on the uncertain input also.
+In general, this density of distributions is the output to second order Monte Carlo, and is what should be used in further uncertainty and risk assessment.
+The statistical properties of second els.

+Fig. 3.: An illustration of Monte Carlo uncertainty propagation in deterministic and stochastic modorder distributions are themselves distributional, i.e. the mean and variance are distributional with a dependency between them.
 This can make second order distributions difficult to interpret and manipulate, and so often approximations are made.
-For example, the analyst might only use the distribution of means if they are confident that the monte carlo error is negligible.
+For example, the analyst might only use the distribution of means if they are confident that the Monte Carlo error is negligible.
 Rochman et al. (2010) in their Total Monte Carlo method suggest that this second order distribution should be condensed into a singular distribution with the following statistical properties: